Read time 5 minutes

 There are two methods to fix the Dirty Shutdown state, depending upon the availability of log files.

 1. Soft Recovery Method – With Log Files: If the log files are available, then troubleshooting dirty shutdown error using Eseutil utility is quite simple and straightforward.
-This solution is known as Soft Recovery of DB, in which the transaction logs are replayed with log and checkpoint files.
-The command that can be used to recover the database with log files uses a /R switch with Eseutil.
+This solution is known as Soft Recovery of database, in which the transaction logs are replayed with log and checkpoint files.
+The command to recover the database and resolve Exchange 2010 Dirty Shutdown issue with log files uses a /R switch with Eseutil.

 Eseutil /R E00 /L location of log files